The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 #Implementation

-Funding assumption: the put budget is treated as an external, fixed annual premium (e.g., 0.5% of portfolio value) rather than being funded by selling SPY.
+Funding assumption: the put budget is treated as an external, fixed annual premium (e.g., 3.3% of portfolio value per year) rather than being funded by selling SPY.
 This is the key distinction from AQR’s setup.
-The fair benchmark is not plain SPY alone but SPY plus the same external capital source without the puts (e.g., SPY + 0.5% in cash).
-Since the premium is small and cash earns the risk-free rate, the benchmark difference is minor (roughly 0.02% per year at 0.5% budget and a 4% cash rate), but the framing matters: the outperformance comes from the convexity of the puts, not from deploying more total capital.
-If you instead fund the put budget by reducing SPY, you recover the no-leverage framing.
-Returns are lower than the overlay framing because you hold less equity, but deep OTM puts still outperform SPY in both framings in our sample.
+The fair benchmark is not plain SPY alone but SPY plus the same external capital source without the puts (e.g., SPY + 3.3% in cash).
+Since the premium is small relative to the equity book and cash earns the risk-free rate, the benchmark difference is roughly 0.1% per year at 3.3% budget and 4% cash rate, meaningful, but small relative to the strategy’s +6pp raw gap versus plain SPY.
+The framing matters: the outperformance comes from the convexity of the puts, not from deploying more total capital.
+If you instead fund the put budget by reducing SPY, you recover the allocation-reducing framing, where the equity given up to fund the puts exceeds what the puts save, that is the configuration AQR actually tests, and it loses against SPY.

 Methodology note: no attempt is made to optimize timing; the strategy is purely rules-based.
 Real-world frictions (bid/ask spreads, slippage, and taxes) would reduce headline returns but should not remove the convexity effect.

 Universa’s actual implementation is more sophisticated.
 They manage rolls continuously to maintain their desired exposure profile.
-They reinvest put profits into stocks at crash lows, buying when prices are depressed.
 They hedge across multiple markets, not just the S&P 500.
-Our backtest results are a lower bound on the performance of the actual strategy.
+Those implementation choices may improve results, but they may also introduce capacity, execution, and timing frictions that this article does not model.
+The backtest should be read as a transparent rules-based reconstruction, not as a lower bound on Universa’s live performance.

 #Code

-The backtester and all notebooks are open source:
+The backtester and the reproduction are both open source:

 #Disclaimer